 Course DetailAn oasis for the serious golfer, Conley Resort has everything you need for a day on the course or perfect weekend golf getaway.
 Experience our country setting surrounded by rolling hills and serene lakes as you play the round of your dreams.
 If more than a round is what you desire, let our professional staff schedule an extended golf getaway for you and your group.
 We have packages that will meet the needs of large and small groups.
-Click here for more info.
+Call 724-586-7711 for details.

 Hole by Hole Details: